Legal Requirements for Marriage in NSW

 Weddings legal requirements in Australia.

-A civil marriage celebrant or a clergy must authorizef the marriage.
+A civil marriage celebrant or clergy must authorize the marriage.

-- Presenting to me either original birth certificates or passports.
+- Present to me either original birth certificates + photo ID,

-- This is all YOU have to do.
-I will do all the rest of the legal/paper work for you.
+This is all YOU have to do.
+I will take care of the legal/paperwork for you as well as the wedding.

-- It is a legal requirement to complete a “Notice Of Intended Marriage” and lodge it with your wedding celebrant, at least 30 days and no longer than 18 months before the proposed wedding ceremony It is valid for 18 months.
-(I would suggest earlier rather than later to secure your date and time and starts the legal process)
+- It is a legal requirement to complete a “Notice Of Intended Marriage” and lodge it with your marriage celebrant, at least 1 calendar month and no longer than 18 months before the wedding ceremony day.
+It is valid for 18 months.
+(I would suggest earlier rather than later so we can start the legal process)

-- Please do not sign the Notice of Intended Marriage Form as either your celebrant or other authorised person must witness your signature.
+- You’ll need to sign the Notice of Intended Marriage Form either with your celebrant or another authorized person who must witness your signature.

-- Either your Original Birth Certificate or Australian passport.
+- Either your Original Birth Certificate and a photo ID OR your passport.

-- If either party has officially changed their names, a Change of Name Certificate is required
+- If either party has officially changed their names, then a Change of Name Certificate is required.

 * Any documents in a foreign language must be translated into English and a Translation Certificate supplied.